Data Centers in Chapecó

 Natural Disaster Risk

-Chapecó has a High overall disaster risk profile, with an INFORM Risk score of 5.2 out of 10, as of September 2025.
-While the risk of seismic or cyclonic events is negligible, the assessment reflects vulnerability to specific natural and systemic hazards.
+Chapecó has a High risk profile, with an overall INFORM Risk score of 5.2 out of 10 as of September 2025.
+The risk assessment highlights specific natural hazards that organizations should factor into their infrastructure and disaster recovery planning.

-- Drought: A moderate risk (4.5/10) that can impact hydroelectric power generation and water resources nationally.
+- Drought: A moderate risk at 4.5, which can impact the hydroelectric power supply.